Icinga/ansible-icinga2/README.md

 #### Handler: `start icinga2`
 This handler starts Icinga 2.
 It is only used to make sure Icinga 2 is running.
-You can prevent this handler from being triggerd by setting `i2_manage_service` to false.
+You can prevent this handler from being triggered by setting `i2_manage_service` to false.

 #### Handler: `reload icinga2`
 This handler reloads Icinga 2 when configuration changes.
-You can prevent this handler from being triggerd by setting `i2_manage_service` to false.
+You can prevent this handler from being triggered by setting `i2_manage_service` to false.

 ## Development